The Board of Directors and Committees of the Board of Directors

 The Board is responsible for the Company’s systems of corporate governance.
-At 1st April 2018, the Board comprised three Non-executive Directors and two Executive Directors.
+At 15th June 2018, the Board comprised four Non-executive Directors and two Executive Directors.

 The division of responsibilities between the Chairman and the Chief Executive Officer is clearly defined.
 The Chairman’s primary responsibility is ensuring the effectiveness of the Board and setting its agenda.
 The Chairman has no involvement in the day-to-day business of the Group.
 The Chief Executive has direct charge of the Group on a day-to-day basis and is accountable to the Board for the financial and operational performance of the Group.

-The Chairman, Dr Trevor Nicholls, was appointed as Non-executive Director in August 2013 and held the position of Chairman from January 2015 to June 2018.
-Prior to his appointment to the Board, he had no involvement with any part of the Avacta Group.
-Given the size of the Company, he has been considered to be independent since his appointment.
+Dr Trevor Nicholls, was appointed as Non-executive Director in August 2013 and held the position of Chairman from January 2015 to June 2018.
+Prior to his appointment to the Board, he had no involvement with any part of the Avacta Group and has been considered to be independent since his appointment.